-Learn more about the project below in the University of Nebraska Press Release:
+Learn more about the project below in the University of Nebraska Press Release from Fall 2018:

 The University of Nebraska has received a $250,000 NASA Space Law pilot-program grant to create a nationwide network of students, faculty and practitioners interested in space law and policy.

 “NASA understands workforce development is crucial to the United States’ prosperity in space.
 We hope to foster a great pool of attorneys to pull their legal workforce from,” said Elsbeth Magilton, executive director of the Space, Cyber and Telecommunications Law program in the University of Nebraska College of Law.
 “The key objective of the Space Law Network is to implement a system to support, educate and provide opportunities to law students across the country interested in space law and policy.”

 The project is facilitated by the NASA Nebraska Space Grant office at the University of Nebraska at Omaha, led by Scott Tarry, director; and Michaela Lucas, associate director.
 It will be implemented by Nebraska’s space law program, led by Matt Schaefer, co-director and program faculty; and Magilton.